“£15 For Your First Lesson“

-In essence, a driving school is a person who has passed the DVSA qualifying exams to become a driving instructor and has committed to run a business whereby teaching people how to drive.
+In essence, all driving schools in Winchester or driving instructors to be precise, is a person who has passed the DVSA qualifying exams to become a driving instructor and has committed to run a business whereby teaching people how to drive.
 A driving school can be either a single person or a group of people.
-For example, if you have a look at some driving instructors fairly local to Winchester, you will probably see individual driving school cars with their name on a roof box such as Shaun’s Driving School.
+For example, if you have a look at some driving instructors in Winchester you will probably see individual school cars with their name on a roof box such as Shaun’s Driving School.
 Or you may see a group of cars such as Superdrive Academy or BSM floating around the town.

 A driving school will generally teach people to drive to pass their driving test but they could also have students who can already drive for example foreign students who can already drive but just need to exchange their driving licence for a UK one.